 City’s Portion is about 10% of Your Tax Bill

-The City is one of nine taxing bodies itemized on your bill.
+The City is one of ten taxing bodies itemized on your bill.
 The City’s portion of your entire property tax bill is about 10 percent.
-On a $300,000 home, that means $854 pays for a full year of City services, including Police and Fire emergency services, street maintenance, 24-hr snowplowing, planning, engineering, economic development, and more.
+In 2020, a resident in a $300K home paid $778.00 for a full year of City services, including Police and Fire emergency services, street maintenance, 24-hr snowplowing, planning, engineering, economic development, and more.

 What is the City doing to Manage Property Tax Levels?